 Thorns are sharp pointy projections from the branch of a plant.
 The purpose of the thorns is to protect the plant from being eaten by a local herbivore.
 Species with thorns often have showy flowers or bright berries on them, so they look attractive while packing a painful punch.

 The list of plants with thorns suitable for landscaping purposes is extensive and includes broadleaf evergreens, perennials, deciduous shrubs and trees.
 These species include many types non-native to North America but adapted to some of the U.S. Department of Agriculture plant hardiness zones.

-Other trees with thorns include the honey locust, Osage orange and the wild plum -- all native types.
-Non-native thorny species include the common jujube tree and the harigiri, a tree growing between 40 and 60 feet, used as a shade or specimen tree, but with thorns on its trunk when immature.
+Other trees with thorns include the honey locust, Osage orange and the wild plum, which are all native types.
+Non-native thorny species include the common jujube tree and the harigiri, a tree growing between 40 and 60 feet, used as a shade or specimen tree.
+It has thorns on its trunk when immature.

 Thorns are present on perennials such as the globe thistle, prickly pear and sea holly.
-Sea holly has spiny flowers shaped like eggs; they are purple-blue and bloom all summer.
+Sea holly has spiny flowers shaped like eggs.
+They're purple-blue and bloom all summer.
 The asparagus fern is not a true fern but this perennial has evergreen foliage and small thorns.

-One aspect of the numerous varieties of deciduous shrub roses available for landscaping is their spines, but these plants come in many sizes, making them versatile.
+One aspect of the numerous varieties of deciduous shrub roses available for landscaping is their spines.
+These plants come in many sizes, making them a versatile landscaping option.
 The Lutea cultivar of the banksia rose, for example, grows to 20 feet high, while the Chewground type of shrub rose can be 12 inches tall.

-Some vines, including bougainvillea and sarsaparilla plant, have thorns, as well.
+Some vines, including bougainvillea and the sarsaparilla plant, have thorns, as well.
 Bougainvillea has its thorns along the stems where the leaves grow out.
-These vines are suitable only for zones 9 through 11 if kept outside, but they work as greenhouse or sun room plants in colder areas.
+These vines are suitable only for USDA zones 9 through 11 if kept outside, but they work as greenhouse or sun room plants in colder areas.